Call Today! 888-234-8376

 How long will it take?

-The life insurance carrier will want to see medical records.
+The life insurance company will want to see medical records.
 This can take a great deal of time.
 Please don’t expect this process to happen overnight.
 Technology has helped expedite this process dramatically, but it can still take weeks to procure attending physician statements from a physician in another country.
 Therefore, it is best to plan on the process of obtaining life insurance for non U.S. residents taking at least 8 weeks so that you do not run out of time.

 Life insurance for Visa holders, Green card holders, and permanent residents